Larz1881/horse_racing_project/README.md

 "Module not found" errors
 Make sure you're in the project root directory Activate your virtual environment
-Reinstall requirements: pip install -r requirements.txt Memory errors with large files
+Reinstall dependencies: pip install -e .
+Memory errors with large files
 Close other applications
 Process races individually if needed (if your scripts support this)